whblondeau/memoria-interna/stories/the-mountains-of-groenland/the-mountains-of-groenland.md

 Always Hrafney had disliked dead days becalmed, enduring them with a caged impatience.
 Dead air and dead water; trash thrown overboard still floating alongside two days later unless there were sharks.
 Feeling a film on the skin that would not go away even with scrubbing—if you were fool enough to draw up a bucket of the fouled water that gathered around the hull.
 But this morning, leaning her aching body against the inside of the hull, everything about the sullen weather seemed beyond praise.

+Behind her the hatch to the improvised brig was unbarred and swung back.
+It was her keeper, the Blue Woman, Kianshing, a dim slender shape.
+She gave Hrafney a murmured greeting, not meeting her eyes.

+"Day's greeting, Kianshing."
+The sailors of the Northern Pacific spoke the Paritid dialect, compounded of Nihono, Hespen, Siberian, and tag ends of other languages.
+Hrafney spoke it pretty well—better than Kianshing, who had come aboard from some harbor in Kamchaka.
+The Blue Woman came closer.
+She was, in her way, an attractive person; which, Hrafney thought distantly, probably wasn't a great advantage for a whore and a cook's helper.
+But Kianshing seemed especially diminished in the weak light.

+The Blue Woman grimaced when she saw the nearly-full shitbucket.
+She was not obligated to dump it, but she had seen the mess when Hrafney, with her injured arm, had first tried to empty it through the sidescuttle.
+Thereafter she had always just dealt with it, taking it up on deck to throw over the side.
+Kianshing was not without kindness, which made her better, in Hrafney's eyes, than many of the sailors.
+Even the Paritids were often cruel and heedless, but the Musis and Shakorta that had made up an increasing proportion of the crew as the _Elang Laut_ had coasted south were harsh to women as a matter of custom—of ideology, really.
+"You are good to me when you do not have to be," Hrafney said quietly.
+"Thank you for that."
+She had never known how Kianshing might take even a well-meant remark: Blue Women were usually distracted and a bit befuddled by the variant cannabis that stained their skins with wandering marks like faded old tattoos, but there was something more about Kianshing.
+Maybe she was just a timid soul—_although why under sky would a timid person go to sea?_, she thought—but she suspected that many of the sailors mistreated her.

+Kianshing raised her eyes, looked up into Hrafney's battered face.
+"I am sorry," she said. "...I have lived on or by the sea for my entire life.
+I think... the wind will come up soon.
+Not today, perhaps.
+But soon."
+She bowed her head unhappily.
+"I am sorry," she said again.
+Then she stepped out of the brig, a small slim figure carrying a bucket of shit with caution and accustomed repugnance.
+At the hatchway she turned for a moment.

+"I am glad you killed them," she said.